PLEASE READ BEFORE BOOKING

 Try to avoid aspirin products a week before the procedure

-***Must STOP using LATTICE or/and any Lash serums one month before (eyeliner and brow procedures)
+***Must STOP using LATTICE or/and any Lash serums at least one month before (eyeliner and brow procedures)

 ***For Lip procedures a course of Valtrex or Zovirax is required if you are prone to cold sores.